rieckpil/testing-spring-boot-applications-demystified/manuscript/04-quest-items.md

 }
 ```

-All tests share one base configuration.
+All three tests share one base configuration.
 Spring creates **one context** for all three.

 Result: **3 context startups → 1 context startup** = **30-45 seconds saved**.